prantlf/v-jany/README.md

 ### Formatting

-Serialisation of an `Any` to a string representation is expected from libraries providing the specific format, liek JSON or YAML.
+Serialisation of an `Any` to a string representation is expected from libraries providing the specific format, like JSON or YAML.
 The `Any` type provides only a simple serialisation to string for logging purposes - the getter `.str()`:

 ```go
 str := any.str()